Updated on May 19th, 2021 by Bob Ciura

 Agency MBS have a guaranty of principal payment by an agency of the U.S. government or a U.S. government-sponsored entity, such as Fannie Mae and Freddie Mac.
 Non-Agency MBS have no such guaranty of payment.
 Dynex Capital, Inc. was founded in 1987 and is headquartered in Glen Allen, Virginia.

 The company is structured to have internal management, which is generally positive because it can reduce conflicts of interest.
 Additionally, when they increase total equity, there is no material impact on operating expenses.
 Over time, Dynex’s management team has built a strong track record of generating attractive total returns for shareholders:

 Source: Investor presentation

 Dynex’s portfolio is structured to be widely diversified across residential and commercial agency securities.
 This diversified approach creates an attractive risk-to-reward balance that has benefited the company for many years.
 Over time, the mix of CMBS and RMBS investments has reduced the negative impacts of prepayments on portfolio returns.
 Furthermore, agency CMBS acts as a cushion in the event of unexpected volatility in interest rates.

 Finally, the high-quality CMBS IO are selected for shorter duration and higher yield, with the intended impact of limiting portfolio volatility.
-Ultimately, 90% of Dynex’s Agency 30-year RMBS fixed rate portfolio has prepayment protection via limits on incentives to refinance.
+A significant portion of Dynex’s Agency 30-year RMBS fixed rate portfolio has prepayment protection via limits on incentives to refinance.

 Management anticipates opportunistically increasing leverage in the high-quality asset portfolio while avoiding credit sensitive assets that are leveraged with short term financing.
 As a result, the company enjoys a highly flexible portfolio that frees management to rapidly pivot to other attractive opportunities as markets remain volatile.